Isa-chueh/intro-to-AI-group-6/README.md

 No downloads are necessary.
 Simply access Syllabuddy at https://introtoai-group6-syllabuddy.hf.space.
 It is readily available as a web application.

-The application code used on Hugging Face and the required libraries and dependencies and be viewed in the files [app](app.py) and [requirements](requirements.txt) respectively.
+The application code used on Hugging Face and the required libraries and dependencies and be viewed in the files [app.py](app.py) and [requirements.txt](requirements.txt) respectively.

 Alternatively, the Google Colab project is available at  https://colab.research.google.com/drive/1sT8u_En_PO6oVbx9r6BZwN46BGEIruye?usp=sharing.